 - It can ingest web servers data along with the event data such as data from social media.

 - Flume transactions are channel-based, i.e. two messages are maintained; one is for sending, and one is for receiving.

 - Horizontal scaling is possible in a flume.

 - It is highly faulted tolerant as contextual routing is present in a flume.

 Here in this article, we have learned about a few of the Hadoop tools and how they are useful in the world of data.
-We have seen Hive and Pig which is used to query and analyze data, sqoop to move data and flume to ingest streaming data to HDFS.
+We have seen Hive and Pig, which is used to query and analyze data, snoop to move data and flume to ingest streaming data to HDFS.